Vavrikus/x17-utef/README.md

 make
 ```

 All of the binaries will be saved to the newly made build folder.
+This might lead to errors in the scripts whenever relative paths are used.

 ### Map simulation
 The map of the ionization electron drift can be simulated on MetaCentrum: